 13. Mix well.

-20. Mix very well.
+20. Stir and mix very well.

-21. Season with salt as per taste.
+21. Season with salt to taste.

-24. Heat 1 tablespoon oil (preferably sesame oil made from raw sesame seeds) in small pan or tadka pan. add ½ teaspoon mustard seeds.
-Keep flame to a low while tempering, so that the spices do not get burnt.
+24. Heat 1 tablespoon of oil (preferably sesame oil made from raw sesame seeds) in a small pan or tadka pan.

-25. Let the mustard seeds crackle.
+25. Allow the mustard seeds to crackle.

 27. Quickly add 1 pinch of asafoetida (hing).